th0ma7/synology/README.md

 **restart:** Basically performs a `stop` then `start`.

 **reset:** This is usefull when hitting BUGS with TVH such as OOM killer where the tvheadend service is being killed by the system.
-The `reset` option does the following:
+The `reset` option reduces to the minimal the impact over the already loaded modules by resetting only the DVB frontend module such as:
 1. TVH shutdown (forces it if needed)
 2. unload `em28xx_dvb`
 3. load of `em28xx-dvb.ko`